 This chapter is a process that multi-agency peer-to-peer deployment and a situation that the private key of the agency does not come out of intranet.
 The tutorial for generating configuration files of all agency nodes through a single agency's click start can refer to FISCO BCOS Enterprise Deployment Tool ClickStart deployment.

 7.2.1 Download and install

 download

-'''

-cd ~/ && git clone https://github.com/FISCO-BCOS/generator.git
+cd ~/ && git clone https://github.com/FISCO-BCOS/generator.git install cd generator && bash ./scripts/install.sh

-'''

-install

 This operation requires sudo permission.